Proti, Florina: History

-At one time a flourishing community of 500 people whose primary occupation was wheat farming, Proti today is an agricultural hamlet with 120 residents (2011 census).
+At one time a flourishing community of 500 people whose primary occupation was wheat farming, Proti today is an agricultural hamlet with 115 residents (2021 census).

 There are a number of public buildings in the hamlet.
 The school, though unused, is in good condition.
 The church is impeccably maintained.
 In the rear of the church is the graveyard with many stones that are centuries old.

 Proti was ravaged during World War II.
 Many residents left in the 1950s and 1960s in search of a better life and went to the U.S., Canada, and Australia.

 Demographics

-Proti had 137 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Proti was populated by Slavophones.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Proti was populated by Slavophones.
 The Macedonian language was spoken in the village by people over 30 in public and private settings.
 Children understood the language, but mostly did not use it.